-Today we will drive to the Awash National Park through the small town of mila.
-In the afternoon arrive in the park The scenic Awash National Park located in the dry acacia savanna of the Rift Valley.
+Today we will drive to the Awash National Park through the small town of Mile.
+In the afternoon arrive in the park The scenic Awash National Park is located in the dry acacia savanna of the Rift Valley.
 The skyline of the park is dominated by the jagged edges of Mount Fantelle, a dormant volcano whose crater towers above the surrounding bush.
-This aftenoon we will have an opportunity to visit its splendid waterfall spilling into a 150m gorge.
-We may also have the opportunity to spot some of the parks wildlife.
-The most visible large mammals are the Beisa Oryx, Soemmering’s gazelle and the Slat’s dik-dik.
+This afternoon we will have an opportunity to visit its splendid waterfall spilling into a 150m gorge.
+We may also have the opportunity to spot some of the park’s wildlife.
+The most visible large mammals are the Beisa Oryx, Soemmering’s gazelle, and the Slat’s dik-dik.

 Harar is the cradle of Islam in Ethiopia and by the Middle Ages, Harar had become known as the fourth most sacred city in the Islamic world.
-The City Wall, the Gates and the narrow streets lined with traditional Harari Gegar houses, the colorful Muslim and Christian markets (known for basketry).
-After lunch visit the Hareri museum, Rimbaud House, a fine traditional house dating from the period when the French poet Rimbaud lived in Harer.
-Finally visit the traditional Hararie house within the famous walled city.in the late afternoon drive back to Dire Dawa for the overnight stay.
+The City Wall, the Gates, and the narrow streets lined with traditional Harari Gegar houses, the colorful Muslim and Christian markets (known for basketry).
+After lunch visits the Harari museum, Rimbaud House, a fine traditional house dating from the period when the French poet Rimbaud lived in Harer.
+Finally, visit the traditional Hararie house within the famous walled city. in the late afternoon drive back to Dire Dawa for an overnight stay.

-In the morning after our breakfast explore the ancient town of Dire Dawa and then start drive back to Addis Ababa.
-We may have a last minute shopping in Addis Ababa.
-In the evening, we will have a fare well dinner in one of the Ethiopian restaurants for traditional dinner and live stage dances from the different ethnic groups.
-Then transfer to the airport for your departure to Home or for your next destination.
+In the morning after our breakfast explore the ancient town of Dire Dawa and then start driving back to Addis Ababa.
+We may have a last-minute shopping in Addis Ababa.
+In the evening, we will have a farewell dinner in one of the Ethiopian restaurants for traditional dinner and live stage dances from the different ethnic groups.
+Then transfer to the airport for your departure home or for your next destination.
 17-Days Historic Route North Ethiopia-Awash Park-Harar Tour End!